Top of page

 Main content

-Irving GohProfessor, Comparative Literature
+Irving GohInterim Director of Graduate StudiesProfessor, Comparative Literature

 Biography

-I am the author of The Reject: Community, Politics, and Religion after the Subject (Fordham UP), which was awarded the MLA 23rd Aldo and Jeanne Scaglione Prize for Best Book in French and Francophone Studies; L’Existence Prépositionnelle (Galilée); and with Jean-Luc Nancy, The Deconstruction of Sex (Duke UP).
+I am the author most recently of Living On After Failure (Duke UP).
+My other books are The Reject: Community, Politics, and Religion after the Subject (Fordham UP), which was awarded the MLA 23rd Aldo and Jeanne Scaglione Prize for Best Book in French and Francophone Studies; L’Existence Prépositionnelle (Galilée); and with Jean-Luc Nancy, The Deconstruction of Sex (Duke UP).
 I am also the editor of the volumes Jean-Luc Nancy among the Philosophers (Fordham UP) and French Thought and Literary Theory in the UK (Routledge) and coeditor with Verena Andermatt Conley of the volume Nancy Now (Polity).
-My next monograph, Living on after Failure, is forthcoming with Duke UP.
-Meanwhile, I am completing the manuscript Touching Literature, or the Experience of the Limit for Cornell UP.
-My current research interests include World Literature, theorizing the Asian figure, and literary texts that problematize our relation with work.
-I was also a recipient of a National Humanities Center fellowship in 2022/23 and was named Franke Visiting Faculty Fellow at the Whitney Humanities Center at Yale in the fall of 2018.
+My next monograph, Touching Literature, or the Experience of the Limit, will be published by Cornell UP in their spring/summer 2026 catalogue.

 Research Interests